RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Related Works

 \section{Related Works}

-\textbf{Rule-based automatic repo-build tools.} Some works have used rule-based methods to build repos.
-Oss-Fuzz-Gen relies on predefined build instructions (such as “./bootstrap.sh”, “./configure”, “make”) in specified files to build repos.
-Starter \citep{starter} and Yeoman generator \citep{yeomangenerator} fill Dockerfile templetes from project content.
-Pipreqs \citep{pipreqs}, DockerizeMe \citep{horton2019dockerizeme} and DockerGen \citep{ye2021dockergen} infer dependencies from project content.
-SWE-MERA \citep{adamenko2025swe} made a Python SWE benchmark with only hard-coded rules to build Python repos, with lower success rate in building repos and thus narrower task coverage compared to agent-driven methods below.
-These rule-based methods cannot cover the huge variants of project settings and structures, especially for noisy GitHub public repos, illustrating the necessity of LLM agents to inspect repos case by case.
+\textbf{Rule-based automatic repo-build tools.} Oss-Fuzz-Gen \cite{ossfuzzgen} relies on predefined build instructions (such as ``./bootstrap.sh'', ``./configure'', ``make'') in specified files to build repos.
+Starter~\citep{starter} and Yeoman generator~\citep{yeomangenerator} fill Dockerfile templetes from project content.
+Pipreqs~\citep{pipreqs}, DockerizeMe~\citep{horton2019dockerizeme} and DockerGen~\citep{ye2021dockergen} infer dependencies from project content.
+SWE-MERA~\citep{adamenko2025swe} made a Python SWE benchmark with only hard-coded rules to build Python repos, with lower success rate in building repos and thus narrower task coverage compared to agentic methods below.
+These rule-based methods cannot cover the huge variants of project settings and structures especially for the noisy GitHub public repos, and are difficult for multi-language and multi-platform extension, illustrating the necessity of LM agents to inspect repos case by case.

-\textbf{Initial efforts to build repos with agents.} Several works have made some initial efforts to use agents for the setup of Python repos in Linux environments.
-Repo2Run \citep{hu2025llm} designed an agent for Python repos to install dependencies, change base images, execute tests and organize agents' commands into a Dockerfile as the result.
-SWE-bench-Live \citep{zhang2025swe} and SWE-rebench \citep{badertdinov2025swe} designed agents to generate installation and test commands for Python repos at the commit before a pull request was merged, and created code-fix tasks for benchmarking and training of coding agents with the requirements of this pull request.
-They leverage simple pytest--format parser to manage the test statuses.
-While Repo2Run and SWE-rebench prompt LLMs to generate a Dockerfile directly from repo content, SWE-bench-Live adopts our initial version of RepoLaunch Agent designed for Python only, exploring the repos and make trial commands freely in docker containers.
+\textbf{Initial efforts to build Python repos in Linux environment with agents.} Repo2Run \citep{hu2025llm} designed an agent for Python repos to install dependencies, change base images, execute tests and organize agents' commands into a Dockerfile as the result.
+SWE-rebench \citep{badertdinov2025swe} and OpenSWE \citep{fu2026davinci} designed agents to generate a Dockerfile with installation and test commands to create the executable environment of Python SWE tasks.
 However, setting up Python repos on Linux is very trivial, mostly with one simple command like "pip install ."; the test framework of Python is also unified and simple, with pytest covering most cases.
-Generalizing the automated build and test task to all languages and operating systems requires complex exploration process which direct Dockerfile generation cannot cover, and we address as follows.
+Generalizing the automated build and test task to all languages and operating systems requires complex exploration process which such direct Dockerfile generation cannot cover.
+Therefore, RepoLaunch proposes a unified framework for cross-language and cross-platform adaptation, enables free agentic exploration inside the docker container, and designs a novel stage for test status management.
+Notably, SWE-bench-Live \citep{zhang2025swe} and GLM-5 foundation model \citep{zeng2026glm} have used RepoLaunch to create SWE tasks for agentic evaluation and training.